A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes

 \paragraph{Link prediction in \namekgs.} Existing link prediction methods in \namekgs can be categorized into factorization-based approaches~\citep{nickel2011three,bordes2013translating,wang2014knowledge,yang2015embedding,nickel2016holographic,trouillon2016complex,lacroix2018canonical,dettmers2018convolutional,nguyen2018novel,sun2018rotate,Chen2021RelationPA} and GNN-based models~\citep{schlichtkrull2018modeling,vashishth2020somposition,galkin2020message,yu2020generalized,zhang2022rethinking}.
 Although the former exhibit remarkable performances, especially when combined with appropriate training strategies \citep{ruffinelli2020You,jain2020knowledge}, they are typically restricted to transductive settings.
 Conversely, GNN-based models can also be applied to inductive scenarios involving new nodes in test~\citep{teru2020inductive,zhu2021neural,ali2021improving,zhang2022knowledge,galkin2022nodepiece}.
 All these methods, however, cannot work when presented with new relation types in test, which instead represents the main interest of our paper.

-\paragraph{Zero-shot and few-shot learning on new relation types.} Recent works, aiming to predict missing triplets involving new relation types, consider the zero-shot or few-shot learning paradigm.
-To generalize to new relation types, zero-shot methods~\citep{qin2020generative,geng2021ontozsl,li2022hierarchical} use additional contextual information, such as the semantic descriptions of the relation types, making them unfit for our scenario.
-In contrast, few-shot methods primarily adopt a meta-learning paradigm \citep{xiong2018one,chen2019meta,sun2021one,zhang2020few} that requires manually curated task labels during training and fine-tune on a small number of test triplet examples during test.
-To remove the need of task labels, \citet{qian2022few} proposed a pre-training and fine-tuning few-shot procedure that uses subgraphs around the nodes, as they should contain the predictive pattern indicating the presence of the missing triplets.
-Similarly, our method removes the need of task labels, but unlike \citet{qian2022few}, our test-time adaptation procedure involves only the observable parts of the test graphs and does not require examples of the triplets to be predicted in training nor test.
+\paragraph{Zero-shot and few-shot learning on new relation types (with side information).} Recent works, aiming to predict missing triplets involving new relation types, consider the zero-shot or few-shot learning paradigm.
+To generalize to new relation types, zero-shot methods~\citep{qin2020generative,geng2021ontozsl,li2022hierarchical} use additional contextual information, such as the semantic descriptions of the relation types, making them unfit for our scenario. \revision{ In contrast, few-shot methods primarily adopt a meta-learning paradigm~\citep{xiong2018one,chen2019meta,sun2021one,zhang2020few,qian2022few} to discover similarities between the new relation types and the ones used during training, by learning from a limited number of support triplets.
+These methods, however, typically require the support triplets to be connected to the seen nodes and relation types.
+For instance, \citet{qian2022few} proposed to measure the similarities between the subgraphs around the target triplet involving the unseen relations with those involving the training relations, assuming the presence of a shared observable graph between training and test sets.
+This setting is more constrained than ours since we consider a completely new graph at test time involving no nodes and relations seen during training. }

-The most closely related approach is the one presented in \citet{kg-equivariance}, which aims at OOD zero-shot generalizing to new test relation types by introducing the concept of exchangeability between relation types, which is intuitively their property of being interchangeable with one another.
-However, as we will see next, the approach is unable to properly model the difference in predictions between non-exchangeable relation types that have different (and potentially contradictory) predictive patterns.
-Due to space constrains, we refer the reader to \Cref{app:related-work} for detailed comparisons with prior work.